ANNA WINSTANLEY PHYSIOTHERAPY

-My business is still relatively small so I collate my email lists manually and send emails directly from a Google for business account (G Suite).
+My business is still relatively small so I also maintain my email lists manually and may still on occasion send emails directly from a Google for business account (G Suite).
 Google has made amendments to its privacy and security protections in order to be GDPR compliant, and I have updated my account to accept their Data Processing Amendment.
 Google regularly updates users with any changes, and these are reviewed and updated as appropriate.
 You can find out more information about Google and GDPR here: https://cloud.google.com/security/gdpr/

 I usually send out group emails to let clients know about the class times and any changes to that schedule.
 When I send group emails, I enter the recipients under ‘bcc’ so that nobody else can see your email address.
 If you’d like to swap email addresses with another client you’ve befriended in class – I’ll leave that up to you!
 Sometimes I send group emails that are not bcc, and this would occur within a group of friends or colleagues who have commissioned me to teach a class at their workplace or other pre-arranged venue.